AXI0MH1VE/AxiomHive-Prime/README.md

 Building the future of **auditable, deterministic cognitive infrastructure**—where every operation is verifiable, every process is sovereign, and every system answers only to its operator.

-**AxiomHive** is a production-grade ecosystem of tools designed for professionals and enterprises who demand:
+**AxiomHive**, developed by **DevDollz AI R&D Studio** and architected by **Alexis Adams**, is a production-grade ecosystem of tools designed for professionals and enterprises who demand:

 - **Zero black-boxes**: Full transparency and cryptographic proof of integrity
 - **Sovereign control**: Your infrastructure, your rules, your data
 - **Uncompromising auditability**: Every decision traceable, every workflow reproducible

+**DevDollz** is the primary AI research and development studio behind AxiomHive, pioneering quantum-secure cognitive systems with full transparency and deterministic behavior.

 ---